dankraus/padawan360/README.md

 ### Arduino UNO/MEGA
 Install the libraries from the Libraries folder.
-Upload the padawan360_body sketch to the UNO/MEGA.
+Upload the corresponding padawan360_body sketch from the `padawan360_body` folder for your Arduino (UNO or Mega) sketch to the Arduino.
+There is one for the UNO and one for the Mega.

 ####I2C